syphon-org/syphon/readme.md

 We need to decentralize the web, but also provide a means of freedom within that system.
 Matrix has the potential, and in several ways already is, a peer-to-peer chat protocol that will allow people to communicate and transfer their data at will.
 Most popular proprietary chat clients do not adhere to a publically available protocol.
 If the goal for this protocol is adoption to instant messaging communication the way of email, and a network effect is required for this paradigm shift, then **branding and user experience** should be the number one priority outside the implicit one of privacy and security.
 I hope that contributing and maintaining Syphon will help kick start this process and help those in need.

-Syphon will always be a non-profit, community driven application, though donations are welcome 😃
+Syphon will always be a non-profit, community driven application.

 ## main long term goals